Not an American user?

 When plants and animals are placed incorrectly, the park becomes unstable.
 Weeds and animals will begin to overpopulate the park.
 Other trees will die or get overeaten by rampaging species.
 Because of this, the game tries to teach the concept of a "balanced ecosystem."
 It is up to you to have an understanding of the animals in your park to preserve a balance.
 Only through a perfectly balanced biological system can all of the creatures flourish.

 Besides the biological aspect, there is also the managerial aspect of it.
 Above all, it is up to you to manage the budget for the park.
 Planting trees and adapting animals costs money, and if you can't manage that money, you're fired.
 Even though you get federal funding each year, it is also important to attract visitors to the park to make a little income.
 You need to make provisions for humans, like paths and bathrooms.
 You also have to make sure visitors behave and do not litter or ravage the park.
 Besides this, you also have the duty to identify species in your park, through a mini-game which has you identify them through their characteristics.
-As well, you may have to decide on other things like if you want to receive donations, or cater to boyscout parties (which might have negative affects on the ecosystem).
+As well, you may have to decide on other things like if you want to receive donations, or cater to boyscout parties (which might have negative effects on the ecosystem).

 Like any classic Sim game, you can ravage your own park with disasters.
-You can simulate a garbage dump disaster (a large pile of garbage and lots of rats), a fire, an alien invasion (pink and blue blobs that create garbage) and a kudzu
+You can simulate a garbage dump disaster (a large pile of garbage and lots of rats), a fire, an alien invasion (pink and blue blobs that create garbage) and a kudzu infestation.

 Part of the Following Groups